robeespi/Deep-Semi-supervised-intrusion-detection-on-unstructured-Hadoop-distributed-file-system-logs/README.md

 # 2. Dataset

 HDFS log data set.
 It is generated through running Hadoop-based map-reduce jobs on more than 200 Amazon’s EC2 nodes, and labeled by Hadoop domain experts.
-Among 11, 197, 954 log entries being collected, about 2.9% are abnormal, including events such as “write exceptionç2.
+Among 11, 197, 954 log entries being collected, about 2.9% are abnormal, including events such as “write exception".

 # 3. Solution Components